observerkei/aimi/README.md

 ### running as a OneBot QQ server

-1. run Shamrock or another OneBot server
+1. run Shamrock, go-cqhttp or another OneBot server

 set setting: